Unicode01/Bit-Pit/README.md

 #### Secure Transmission:
 * Uses TLS 1.3 for encrypted transmission
-* Currently uses auto-generated self-signed certificates
-* Custom certificate functionality is under development
+* Custom certificate or Self-signed certificate can be used

 # Monitoring System (10% Complete)
 * Default monitoring port: listening port + 1